zduvall/ODQ/README.md

 **Electronic Diagnostic and Outcome Testing** for therapists and other helping professionals.
 A web application to allow users to diagnose and track client progress using evidence based diagnostic and outcome questionnaires.

+Try the live site [here](https://edot.herokuapp.com/) and check out a [demo video](https://youtu.be/56xb_IM6Nfs) on YouTube.

+Visit the [site wiki](https://github.com/zduvall/eDOT/wiki) to see the database schema, routes, user stories, and feature list.

 ## Tech Stack

 ### [eDOT](https://eDOT.herokuapp.com/) uses the following tools, frameworks, and key packages: